Credit Suisse: Evading taxes, 2025

 On May 5, 2025, Credit Suisse Services AG, a unit of Credit Suisse, pleaded guilty to U.S. charges of assisting ultra-wealthy Americans in evading taxes.
 The bank admitted to conspiring to hide more than $4 billion from the Internal Revenue Service (IRS) in at least 475 offshore accounts, including accounts maintained in Singapore.
 This conduct violated a 2014 plea agreement under which Credit Suisse had previously paid a $2.5 billion fine for similar offenses.
 As part of the new settlement, Credit Suisse agreed to pay over $510 million in fines and entered into a non-prosecution agreement requiring ongoing cooperation with U.S. authorities.

 Work environment

-Credit Suisse is more internationally minded than most European banks.
-According to WetFeet's Insider Guide, Credit Suisse offers more travel opportunities, greater levels of responsibility, and more client interaction than new employees receive at competing firms but is known for long hours.
-Analysts report 60- to 110-hour workweeks.
+Credit Suisse was more internationally minded than most European banks.

-Roles and responsibilities are less stringent, and the environment is pleasant despite hours being "the most grueling on Wall Street."
-Vault's Insider's Guide reached similar conclusions, noting above-average training, executive access, and openness matched with reports of 80- to 100-hour workweeks.
+Roles and responsibilities were less stringent, and the environment was pleasant despite hours being "the most grueling on Wall Street."
+Vault's Insider's Guide noted above-average training, executive access, and openness matched with reports of 80- to 100-hour workweeks.

 In 2023, the bank made moves to pay bonuses to top executives and senior bankers upfront but included an added condition that they needed to stay with the bank for three years, or else they would need to pay the bonus, or some of the bonus, back to the company.
 Later the Swiss federal government, as well as the last General Assembly of Credit Suisse shareholders voted to withdraw or seriously reduce bonus payments to top management.